inlets/inlets.dev/blog/_posts/2021-07-27-monthly-subscription.md

 Try that with Ngrok, and after your first 40 connections, you'll hit the rate limits.
 Even when you pay for the product, you're still limited to 60-120 connections per minute depending on the plan.

-This was an important problem to solve when I first set out to build inlets in 2019 and remains a reason why inlets PRO is something *that you can self-host*.
+This was an important problem to solve when I first set out to build inlets in 2019 and remains a reason why inlets Pro is something *that you can self-host*.

 ### Best in class Kubernetes integration

 Ngrok has no Kubernetes integration

-inlets PRO has a built-in integration for Kubernetes LoadBalancers, so you get the same experience as when you're on a public Kubernetes engine like AWS EKS or GKE.
+inlets Pro has a built-in integration for Kubernetes LoadBalancers, so you get the same experience as when you're on a public Kubernetes engine like AWS EKS or GKE.

 * [Check out the inlets-operator](https://github.com/inlets/inlets-operator)